burger icon

 - One-Tap Bets: Seriously, you swipe, tap, and bang-you're on.
 No muck-ups, no stress, and I nearly missed a massive footy line last weekend elsewhere.
 Here, no stress, action's instant.
 Love it.

 - Proper Touch Layout: Buttons are big-fat fingers?
 No worries!
 Tried this on a bus, poked everything with half a thumb, and still managed to launch a slot.
 Menu's solid.
 Buttons big.
 Sometimes, though, I want one extra back button-wishful thinking.
+Just watch out on iOS; sometimes the 'Deposit' button freezes up, which is a proper pain.

 - Full Market Access: If you're after the usual-pokies, sports bets, live tables, you name it-it's all there on mobile.
 Haven't found a desktop feature I desperately missed on my phone.
 Most of the Sydney crowd I know use the mobile first, now.